Arcandres/blogger-boilerplate/README.md

 ![alt text](./docs/folder-structure.png "Folder Structure")

-This way you can create scalable templates with the benefits of these 2 lenguages.
+This way you can create scalable templates with the benefits of these 2 languages.

 ## Compile
 Just run the following.